 Cafézia Coffee can be brewed the same way you brew your regular coffee.
-As it is with all coffee, brewing is ultimately a matter of taste and may vary person to person.
-Nonetheless, here are tried and true instructions to brew a great cup of Cafézia.
+As with all coffee, brewing is ultimately a matter of taste and varies person to person.
+Nonetheless, here are some tried and true instructions to brew a great cup of Cafézia.

 There are a few guidelines that will always remain the same:

 Measure to Taste: The general ratio is 2 tablespoons of coffee per cup of water.
 If you like your coffee stronger, add more coffee.
 If you like it weaker, add less.

 Check your Water: Use cold water freshly poured from the tap.
 Also, make sure the water tastes alright.
-Use natural spring water if the water doesn’t taste great.
+Use spring water if the water doesn’t taste great.

 Clean your Machine: Make sure the inside of your coffee brewer is clean.
 Any oil or mineral residue inside your coffee brewer will hinder the taste.

 Storage: Coffee deteriorates when it comes in contact with air.
 Store your coffee in a cool, dry place, ensuring the bag is sealed tightly.

 Follow your machine’s instructions